emrichmp/Workout-Rails-App/spec.md

 Confirm:
 - [ ] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [X] Limited logic in controllers
+    - simple if statements, nothing nested
 - [X] Views use helper methods if appropriate
     - helper methods are established in controllers and used in views
 - [ ] Views use partials if appropriate